Cabaret casts two new leads for West End musical

 London’s West End production of Cabaret has announced two new lead actors will join the show this autumn.

-The revival of the hit show, which has transformed the Playhouse Theatre into the Kit Kat Club since December 2021, currently stars Maude Apatow and Mason Alexander as Shelley Bowles and the Emcee – roles made famous by Liza Minnellii and an Oscar-winning Joel Grey in Bob Fosse’s 1972 fillm.
+The revival of the hit show, which has transformed the Playhouse Theatre into the Kit Kat Club since December 2021, currently stars Maude Apatow and Mason Alexander as Sally Bowles and the Emcee – roles made famous by Liza Minnellii and an Oscar-winning Joel Grey in Bob Fosse’s 1972 fillm.

 Joining the cast from 25 September will be musicians Rebecca Lucy Taylor, who performs under the name Self Esteem, and Scissor Sisters singer and solo artist Jake Shears.